German Wikipedia: Early history

 The German edition of Wikipedia was the first non-English Wikipedia subdomain, and was originally named deutsche.wikipedia.com.
 Its creation was announced by Jimmy Wales on 16 March 2001.
 One of the earliest snapshots of the home page, dated 21 March 2001 (revision #9), can be seen at the Wayback Machine site.
 Aside from the home page, creation of articles in the German Wikipedia started as early as April 2001, apparently with translations of Nupedia articles.
 After the Catalan Wikipedia, the German Wikipedia was the second non-English edition to contain articles.
-The earliest article still available on Wikipedia's site is apparently Polymerase-Kettenreaktion, dated May 2001.
+The earliest article still available on Wikipedia's site is Polymerase-Kettenreaktion, dated May 2001.

 Andrew Lih wrote that the hacker culture in Germany and the Verein concept solidified the German Wikipedia's culture.
 The geography of Europe facilitated face-to-face meetups among German Wikipedians.